Brewers vs. Blue Jays Player Props Betting Odds

 Tellez Stats

-- Rowdy Tellez has put up 39 hits with four doubles, 12 home runs and 22 walks.
-He has driven in 26 runs.
+- Rowdy Tellez has 39 hits with four doubles, 12 home runs, 22 walks and 26 RBI.

 Tellez Recent Games